Trump pulls U.S. out of G-7 statement, accuses Trudeau of being 'dishonest'

 Trump often says that other nations have long taken advantage of the U.S. in trade agreements and he has committed his administration to eliminating or alleviating trade deficits with a variety of countries around the world.
 He said Saturday that he would continue to push Canada and Mexico to renegotiate the North American Free Trade Agreement or would undertake separate talks with each country to forge new deals.

-His National Security Adviser, John Bolton, reiterated Trump's vow not to let other nations use the U.S. as a "piggy bank."
+His National Security Advisor, John Bolton, reiterated Trump's vow not to let other nations use the U.S. as a "piggy bank."

 After Trump departed Canada, Trudeau pledged that Canada would retaliate against U.S. tariffs if Trump doesn't reverse course.